-- Society: A community of people, broader than the immediate family, with shared customs, laws, or institutions. - Social groups: A collection of individuals who share a common identity or identities (e.g., class, ethnicity, family, gender/sexuality, language, nationality, occupation, political beliefs, race, religion). - Social institutions: Structures and systems that organize a society. - Social interactions: The way people communicate and interact with one another, with social groups, or with social institutions.
+- Society: A community of people, broader than the immediate family, with shared customs, laws, or institutions. - Social groups: A collection of individuals who share a common identity (e.g., ethnicity, family, gender, language, media, nationality, race, religion, profession, political ideology, socioeconomics). - Social institutions: Structures and systems that organize the tasks of a society. - Social interactions: The way people talk and behave with one another, with social groups, or with social institutions.